Guide to the Pre-Parenting Stage of Cat Adoption

 Original Purpose of the Breed

-Understanding a breed’s history helps anticipate its behavior.
-For example, Abyssinians were bred as agile hunters and remain highly active, while Persians were selectively bred for companionship and are calmer.
-Providing activities aligned with your cat’s instincts, like climbing for tree-dwellers or puzzle feeders for hunters, keeps them mentally satisfied. -
+Understanding a breed's history helps anticipate its behaviour.
+Some cats were bred as agile hunters and remain highly active, while others were selectively bred for companionship and are calmer.
+Providing activities aligned with your cat's instincts — like climbing for tree-dwellers or puzzle feeders for hunters — keeps them mentally satisfied.

 Prey Drive